MicrosoftDocs/Hololens/hololens/hololens2-options.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d3YT8j0yYl0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Here's what to do next with the HoloLens 2 with Dynamics 365 Remote Assist edition
-We have created a guide specifically for helping deploy HoloLens devices at scale with end-to-end set up from setting up Azure Active Directory to validating a Remote Assist call.
-Please check out this [Deployment Guide – Cloud connected HoloLens 2 with Remote Assist](hololens2-cloud-connected-overview.md).
+We've created a specific guide to help you deploy HoloLens devices at scale.
+The guide includes end-to-end set up for Azure Active Directory to validating a Remote Assist call.
+Check out our [Deployment Guide – Cloud connected HoloLens 2 with Remote Assist](hololens2-cloud-connected-overview.md) for more details.

 | Checkpoint  | Outcome                                |
 |-------------|----------------------------------------|